regolith-linux/regolith-desktop-website/content/docs/using-regolith/install.md

   Install Regolith
 ---

-# Get Regolith 3.0
+# Get Regolith 3.1

-If you're upgrading from an earlier version of Regolith, you may be interested in reading [the release notes](/docs/reference/Releases/regolith-3.0-release-notes) and most specifically, the [migration guide](/docs/reference/Releases/regolith-3.0-release-notes/#migration-guide).
+If you're upgrading from an earlier version of Regolith, you may be interested in reading [the release notes](/docs/reference/Releases/regolith-3.1-release-notes) and if coming from 2.x, the [migration guide](/docs/reference/Releases/regolith-3.0-release-notes/#migration-guide).

 ## Packages Specified at Install Time

-In Regolith 3.0 it is now possible to select from multiple sessions (X11: `regolith-session-flashback`, Wayland: `regolith-session-sway`).
-Due to this, when installing Regolith 3.0 also specify one or both sessions that you wish to use.
+Starting with Regolith 3.0 it is now possible to select from multiple sessions (X11: `regolith-session-flashback`, Wayland: `regolith-session-sway`).
+Due to this, when installing Regolith 3.1 also specify one or both sessions that you wish to use.
 Additionally, it's now possible to specify the Regolith Look at install time, which saves a setup of having to configure it later.
 Here is the recommended base install for X11 on Debian-based systems:

 ```console
 sudo apt install regolith-desktop regolith-session-flashback regolith-look-lascaille